imhsv/Beijing-Air-Pollution/README.md

 > PM2.5 needs to be predicted for the test set

 # Analysis and Model Evaluation
- The all works done in notebooks.
+ Theall workss done in notebooks.
  [Data Science](https://github.com/imhsv/Beijing-Air-Pollution/blob/main/Untitled.ipynb)

  ## Software

-All the analysis are done by using python 3.6 and others usefull libraries .
+All the analyses are done by using Python 3.6 and other useful libraries .